-No, the targeted increase in our resources has little relation to the changes in the regulatory environment.
-It is more a matter of learning from the lessons of the financial crisis.
-Supervision before the crisis was not sufficiently direct and personnel resources were inadequate.
-Expectations of the regulating authorities rightly increased following the crisis.
-Supervision should no longer only be preached down from a pulpit or carried out through an audit firm.
-This meant that growth was necessary – quantitative, but also qualitative in certain areas.
-And that is why a targeted increase in staff numbers took place over FINMA’s first four years.
-Staffing levels remained more or less stable after this.
+No, the targeted increase in our resources in the four years after the crisis was necessary, independent of the changes in the regulatory environment.
+It was more a matter of learning from the lessons of the financial crisis.
+Supervision before the crisis was not sufficiently direct and was understaffed for the scale of the challenge.
+Expectations of supervisory authorities rightly increased following the crisis, worldwide.
+Supervision could no longer credibly be carried out as desk work or devolved to audit firms.
+This meant that growth was necessary at first – more but also more experienced staff.
+Since 2014, staffing has been stable.
+We need to realise efficiencies ourselves to invest in combatting new and emerging risks.

 Switzerland has the potential to become a major player in the FinTech ecosystem.
 However, this requires innovative and dynamic regulation.
 Yet in recent years Finma has shown a rather pragmatic approach by acting on a case-by-case basis.
 Where does FINMA stand on FinTech companies and where do you see major challenges for Finma in adapting to these innovative business models?

-Innovation is important for the financial centre.
-New technologies offer new possibilities here.
-On the one hand, we try to make sure that innovators do not fail due to unnecessary regulatory hurdles.
-One example of this is the digital identification of customers.
-Another is the FinTech licence, which has been available since the beginning of 2019 and which we helped initiate.
-Additionally, we have attempted to provide legal certainty around ICOs by publishing guidelines.
-On the other hand, however, we systematically take action against business models that attempt to circumvent supervisory law under the guise of innovation or new technologies.
-Let me put it like this: FINMA says “yes” to innovation, but “no” to misuse.
+Innovation is important for the future of our financial centre.
+New technologies offer new chances here.
+On the one hand, we try to make sure that innovators do not fail to succeed due to unnecessary regulatory hurdles.
+One example of this is the introduction of the new FinTech licence, available since the beginning of 2019 and which we initiated.
+On the other hand, however, we systematically take action against business models that attempt to circumvent the law under the guise of innovation or new technologies.
+Let me put it like this: FINMA says “yes” to innovation, but “no” to financial crime.

 Do you observe an increasing cyber threat level to the financial sector due to technological innovations, e.g. digitalisation within banks or FinTech companies in general?

-We view cybercrime as the top risk to the industry at an operational level.
+We view cybercrime as the top operational risk for the financial industry.
 As you say, the risks are increasing as a result of digitalisation.
 Increased outsourcing also plays a role here.
 Overall the banks and other financial market players seem to be well aware of the risks.
 For obvious reputational and financial reasons it is in their own self-interest to manage these risks.
 But this does not mean that they are all equally well prepared.
-In some cases the IT infrastructures have grown outdated.
-We as FINMA have increased the intensity of our supervision in this area and have recruited specialists with the necessary expertise.
-We must be in a position to ask the right questions and to analyse and assess the answers.
+In some cases IT infrastructure is outdated.
+We as FINMA have increased the intensity of our supervision in this area, have recruited specialists with the necessary expertise and will allocate still more resources going forward.
+We must have the people who can ask the right questions and analyse and assess the answers, in this very technical area.
 But the risks do not only affect the individual financial institutions.
 They can affect the whole system.
-Besides the measures taken by the individual institutions, Switzerland needs a defence mechanism for dealing with cyber risks across the entire system.
+Switzerland needs a defence mechanism for dealing with cyber risks across the entire system.

 Due to the recent low interest rate environment, many investors are seeking alternative investments.
 As a consequence, real estate prices have surged.
 Is this at all worrying given where we came from in the last financial crisis?

-As you say, supposedly low-risk return opportunities are rare.
+As you say, supposedly attractive investment opportunities are rare.
 This is encouraging more people to invest in real estate.
 We have seen extremely strong growth in mortgage lending.
 This amount has doubled in Switzerland over the last 15 years!
-Initially we were concerned about the growth in mortgages for citizens financing their own home.
-Measures have been taken to counter the overheating tendencies here.
-In recent years we have turned our focus to investment properties.
+Initially we were concerned about the growth in mortgages for people financing their own home, but here growth was successfully slowed.
+In recent years we have turned our focus to investment properties, or so-called “buy-to-let”.
 Growth remains as strong as ever here: high levels of construction activity, high prices and also record-high vacancy rates.
 Just imagine a city the size of Bern or Lausanne standing completely empty.
 Overall it is a risky mix.
 We will therefore continue to focus on this area.